 What is low-code/no-code application development?

-For decades, there have been only two routes for businesses to take on their way to application development: buy apps ready-made from an external vendor or build and customize them from scratch using skilled developers and coders.
+For decades, there have been only two routes for businesses to take on their way to application development: buy apps ready-made from an external vendor or build and customise them from scratch using skilled developers and coders.
 But today, we’re seeing the rise and growing sophistication of low-code/no-code (LCNC) development alternatives that bring the power of application development to users across the business.

 These alternative app development methods leverage an intuitive and graphical interface to give users the power and freedom to quickly build applications and automate business processes without having to write code line by line.
 The adoption of LCNC tools comes with the promise of greater user accessibility, which in turn spurs more innovation and reduces strain on IT departments.
 The implementation of LCNC platforms is the next leap in making application development easy and accessible to all.